Viola Davis Brown: Career

-Concluding her education at the University of Kentucky, Viola Brown worked as an office nurse, at Holloway, Playforth and Archer, P.S.C., of Lexington from 1966–1972.
+Concluding her education at the University of Kentucky, Viola Brown worked as an office nurse, at Holloway, Playforth and Archer, P.S.C., of Lexington from 1966 to 1972.
 Shortly thereafter, Brown became a Primary Care and Family Nurse Practitioner for Hunter Health Care, Inc. of Lexington as well.

 Viola D. Brown was appointed by Kentucky Governor John Y. Brown Jr., as Executive Director of the Office of Public Health Nursing for the Kentucky Department of Health Services in Frankfort, Kentucky in 1980.
 Brown became the first African American nurse to lead a state office of public health nursing in the United States.
 Brown also became the Principal Assistant to the Kentucky Commissioner of Health in 1982, as the Chief Nurse Representative to all branches of state government, local health departments, health professions and the community located in Frankfort.

 Governor Wallace Wilkinson appointed Brown to be the Project Coordinator of the Governor's Interdisciplinary Task force on Nursing Shortages in 1988.
 The number of public health nurses in Kentucky grew from 350 to 1400 during Brown's time as Principal Assistant.
 Her tenure in the position of Principal Assistant to the Commissioner extended through the administration of five governors and three State Commissioners.